Darron Lee: College career

 Lee played in two games as a true freshman in 2013 before suffering an injury, which caused him to receive a medical redshirt.
-Prior to his redshirt freshman season in 2014, Lee switched to linebacker and became a starter.
+After his redshirt freshman season in 2014, Lee switched to linebacker and became a starter.
 He was named the Defensive MVP of the 2015 Sugar Bowl after he recorded seven tackles and two sacks.

 Professional career

 Pre-draft

 On January 2, 2016, Lee announced his decision to forgo his remaining eligibility and enter the 2016 NFL draft through a statement released via Twitter.
 Prior to the NFL Combine, the majority of NFL draft experts and scouts projected Lee to be a mid-to-late first round pick in the 2016 NFL Draft.

 At the NFL Scouting Combine, Lee solidified his position as a potential first round pick by putting up solid numbers in the combine drills.
 He finished first among all linebackers in the 40-yard dash and broad jump, finished third among linebackers in the short shuttle, and finished fifth among linebackers in the vertical jump.
 His time of 4.43s in the 40-yard dash was the fastest 40 time by a linebacker in nine years and was also better than Ohio State running back Ezekiel Elliott and wide receiver Braxton Miller.
 Lee's 11’1” broad jump was the third best performance by a linebacker since 2006.

 On March 11, 2016, Lee participated at Ohio State's pro day, but opted to stand on his combine numbers and only performed positional drills.
 He attended pre-draft visits with multiple teams, including the Buffalo Bills, Chicago Bears, New York Jets, and Minnesota Vikings.
 At the conclusion of the pre-draft process, Lee was projected to be a first round pick by NFL draft experts and scouts.
 He was ranked as the second best outside linebacker prospect in the draft by DraftScout.com, was ranked the third best linebacker by NFL analyst Mike Mayock, and was ranked the fourth best linebacker in the draft by Sports Illustrated, NFL analyst Bucky Brooks, and ESPN.